David Morris (Conservative politician): Business career

-Failing his attempt to join the Royal Navy as an officer due his shortsightedness, Morris followed creative pursuits.
+Failing his attempt to join the Royal Navy as an officer due to his shortsightedness, Morris followed creative pursuits.
 After leaving the music industry, he founded his stylist business, David Morris Hairdressing, in Leigh.
-He later expanded this to four other salons across the Greater Manchester area.
+He later expanded this to four other, fully equipped, salons across the Greater Manchester area.

 He worked as an international stylist for Pierre Alexandre International.

 Political career

 David Morris unsuccessfully contested the seats of Blackpool South in 2001 and Carmarthen West and South Pembrokeshire in 2005, although he cut the Labour Party majority in both instances.

 Morris was selected as the Conservative candidate for Morecambe and Lunesdale at the 2010 general election and won it.
 Defeating Labour's Geraldine Smith by 866 votes, he took the constituency on a swing greater than the national average.
 He was re-elected in 2015 with an increased majority of 4,590 and in 2017 with a reduced majority of 1,399.

 Morris served as a Parliamentary Private Secretary (PPS) to the Wales, Scotland and Northern Ireland Offices.
 He is thought to be the first politician to have served in every department representing a devolved nation.
 Morris was appointed in 2014 by Prime Minister David Cameron as the first self-employment "Tsar".

 Morris has served on the Science and Technology Select Committee from 2010 to 2015, the Constitutional Affairs Select Committee from 2014 to 2015 and the Administration Committee from 2014 to 2015.
 In Parliament, Morris currently serves on the Public Administration and Constitutional Affairs Committee.

 He is the Chairman of the Conservative Friends of Nuclear Energy.
 Morris is involved in several All Party Parliamentary Groups (APPGs) including the Chairman of the Parliamentary Space Committee, the Coastal and Marine APPG, Classic Rock and Blues APPG and the Self Employment APPG.
 Morris is a member of the Armed Forces Parliamentary Scheme, for which he has the honorary title Lieutenant Commander in the Royal Navy.

-Morris was opposed to Brexit prior to the 2016 referendum.
+Morris was opposed to Brexit before the 2016 referendum.
 He stated his reason for supporting remaining in the European Union was because he was "standing at the side of the Prime Minister on this one, because the Prime Minister has always stood by me and my people in Morecambe".
 Morecambe and Lunesdale voted narrowly to leave the European Union.
 Following the referendum he supported the position of his party and became committed to the UK leaving the European Union.